dragonflydb/documentation/docs/command-reference/server-management/debug.md

 **Time complexity:** Depends on subcommand.

 The `DEBUG` command is an internal command.
-It is meant to be used for developing and testing Redis.
+It is meant to be used for developing and testing Dragonfly.